Intermesh/groupoffice-docs/install/extras/collabora-online.rst

    :alt: Install Office Online
    :width: 400px

-Reload Group-Office and go to System Settings -> Office Online.
+Reload GroupOffice and go to System Settings -> Office Online.

 Then add your Collabora Online Service.
 The default port for Collabora Online is **9980**.
 But with the reverse proxy setup above we're using the standard SSL port so it's not necessary to specify it.